Puzzlepart/spfx-solutions/Pzl.Ext.Styler/README.md

 ## Summary

 This Application customizer lets you override any and all CSS on SharePoint pages across the site collection.
-Place your CSS file named `PzlStyler.css` in a document library called "Styling" placed under ~/sites/CDN/
+Place your CSS file named `PzlStyler.css` in SiteAssets placed under /sites/cdn/.
+The path can also be configured, see further down on this page for examples.

-Add the Pzl.Ext.Styler app to your SharePoint sites to enjoy the style of the day.
+Add the Pzl.Ext.Styler app to your SharePoint sites to enjoy the style of the day for the sites you choose to add it to.

 ## Used SharePoint Framework Version